Contractibility of spaces of positive scalar curvature metrics with symmetry: Proof of Theorem

 Let

-be a $\Gamma$-invariant Morse function, see \cite{Mayer}*{Definition~1.1} and \cite{Wassermann}*{\S~4}.
+be a $\Gamma$-invariant Morse function, see \cite{Mayer}*{Definition~1.1} and \cite{ Wasserman}*{\S4}.
 In particular, the set of critical points of $f$ consists of non-degenerate critical orbits.
-As the space of $\Gamma$-invariant Morse functions is open and dense in the space of all $\Gamma$-invariant smooth functions $M \to \R$ in the $C^2$-topology, we may assume that $f \leq 1$, that $f^{-1}(\{1\}) = \partial {M}$ and that all critical orbits of $f$ are contained in the interior ${\rm int}({M})$ of $M$.
+As the space of $\Gamma$-invariant Morse functions is open and dense in the space of all $\Gamma$-invariant smooth functions $M \to \R$ in the $C^2$-topology, we may assume that $f \leq 1$, that $f^{-1}(\{1\}) = \partial {M}$ and that all critical orbits of $f$ are contained in the interior $\mathrm{int}({M})$ of $M$.
 It follows from the equivariant Morse lemma \cite{Mayer}*{Satz~1.3} that $f$ has only finitely many critical orbits.
-We can also assume that the values of $f$ on these critical orbits are pairwise different.
+After a $C^2$-small deformation, we can and will assume that the values of $f$ on these critical orbits are pairwise different.

 Given a Euclidean vector space $V$, we denote by $B(V) \subset V$ the open unit ball in $V$.
 Let